Manual Lymphatic Drainage Massage

 The Brazilian Contouring Method

-This advanced technique is primarily for cosmetic and aesthetic purposes and works to contour and reduce puffiness.
-Unlike manual lymphatic drainage massage, which uses very gentle pressure to stimulate lymph flow, the Brazilian contouring style uses deeper pressure.
+This advanced technique is often for cosmetic and aesthetic purposes and works to contour and reduce puffiness.
+Unlike traditional lymphatic drainage massage, which uses very gentle pressure to stimulate lymph flow, the Brazilian contouring style uses a deeper pressure.

 It combines traditional lymphatic drainage massage techniques with the addition of myofascial release, sculpting and contouring techniques that can be slightly more vigorous than the traditional techniques.